jhyang13/UWMadison_ME759/README.md

 # repo759
+ME 759
-ME 759: Jiahui Yang, Mechanical Engineering, jyang753@wisc.edu
+Name: Jiahui Yang, Mechanical Engineering
+Email: jyang753@wisc.edu

 Let me know if you can have access to my homework or not. ╰(●’◡’●)╮